Luos-io/Documentation/tutorials/your-first-detection/topology.md

 This switcher application is specific to this tutorial, so there is no default Luos type available for it.
 This means that you will need to create a new custom one.
 Let’s call it `SWITCHER_APP`:

 :::caution
-Locate the right place to copy/paste the bold code into your C file.
+Throughout this tutorial, you will have to locate the right lines where to copy/paste the new line(s) code we provide to you, into your C file (Nucleo) or your INO file (Arduino).
+We explain it below for this first case, and then we will let you do it by your own.

 :::